Enter Art Fair: Digital Section

 The Digital Section spotlights the convergence of technology and creativity, showcasing digital artworks that are redefining contemporary art.
 Galleries and their artists has presented curated booths with digital paintings and illustrations, 3D printed sculptures, augmented reality (AR) and interactive digital installations, video art, generative art, NFTs (Non-Fungible Tokens) and blockchain-based art.
 In 2024, artists included Line FInderup, Monica Rizzolli, Lolo & Sosaku, Stephan Breuer, Gordon Cheung, Mohsen Hazrati, Genesis Kai, Charlie Stein, Michael Wesely, Kristian Levin, David Lisser, Jenni Pasanen, Irina Angles and Dr. Formalyst, and Lauren Moffatt.

 Young Galleries Section

 Enter Art Fair’s Young Galleries Section includes galleries that are five years or younger and a strong focus on emerging artists.
-Monocle has highlighted “It’s a smart move that dispels any notions of the art world’s stuffiness while providing it with a much-needed breath of fresh air.”
+The Monocle magazine said: "It’s a smart move that dispels any notions of the art world’s stuffiness while providing it with a much-needed breath of fresh air."
 In 2023, The Danish Arts Foundation awarded Galleri Maria Friis, represented in the Young Section, a special recognition for the gallery’s innovative curation of their booth.